 “. . . the suspense and engagement of a good thriller . . . .”

 - Booklist (starred review)

-Listen to webcasts about In Search of Sacco and Vanzetti—click on the links below:
+To watch videos about In Search of Sacco and Vanzetti, click on the links below:

 At the Library of Congress: